Blue Whale: Getting To Know The Largest Animal On Earth

 Blue whales are usually a solitary creature but sometimes they move in small groups or in pairs.
 They usually spend their summers in the poles and winters in the equator regions.

-Their casual speed is about 5 miles per hour but they can move as fast as 20 miles per hour when needed, despite of their huge body!
+Their casual speed is about 5 miles per hour but they can move as fast as 20 miles per hour when needed, despite their huge body!

 They open wide their mouth, expanding the throat using the pleats- taking in a huge amount of water with food.
 The whale then expels out the water through the thin baleen plates using its tongue.